SrishtiDharwani/flight-tracker-app/README.md

 <img src="./public/login.png"/>
 <br/>

-Arogya Locker uses ABHA ID for identity management.
-The ABHA IDs are stored on the blockchain on user registration and verified on login.
-Identity is also managed on a category level: Patient, Doctor, Hospital and Diagnostic Centres.
+Flight Tracker uses username and password for identity management.
+The usernames and hashed passwords are stored in the database on user registration and verified on login.

 ### Filter Results